murchie85/steelSpirit/README.md

 BUNNIES, FOX, CATS on Mars, Venus and outposts Parallel world where we gen altered ourselves.
 Solar system has 40 billion peeps
+ - "Your earth isnt the same as ours"
+ - "Ssw the solar system wars"

 ## MUST
 - LV 1 TUTORIAL, SHOWING EACH MOVE WITH SLOWDOWN...TAP C FOR CHAFF, TO MUSIC RYTHM REALLY MATTERS